 10.11 A-MSDU operation

-A STA shall not transmit an A-MSDU in an HT PPDU if the A-MSDU length exceeds the value indicated by the Maximum A-MSDU Length field of the HT Capabilities element or in Reconfiguration Multi-Link element with operation update type equal to 0 (#17324)received from the recipient STA.
+A STA shall not transmit an A-MSDU in an HT PPDU if the A-MSDU length exceeds the value indicated by the Maximum A-MSDU Length field of the HT Capabilities element or in Reconfiguration Multi-Link element with operation update type equal to 0 (#17324)of a successful operation parameter update (see 35.3.16.2.2 Non-AP MLD operation parameter update) received from the recipient STA.

 TGbe editor: Make the following changes in the subclause as below(#17324).